-- MADE IN USA - Our products are both freeze dried and packaged in the USA.
+- MADE IN THE USA – All Peak Refuel meals are freeze-dried and packaged in the USA.
+If you...

 Pastas of different types also make a great base for meat, cheese, or vegetable sauces, or even great meals on their own with some spices and seasonings.
 Adding canned fish such as anchovies or sardines to pasta dishes or to pizza is a great way to get some much-needed proteins into your post-hurricane diet, and there are many Sicilian or other Italian dishes that incorporate these and are simple to make.

 Pizza is also a great way to make a meal, and your topping choices are not limited to cheese or pepperoni.
 Nowadays, pizzas can incorporate almost any topping that you can think of, which makes it the perfect meal to make with your hurricane foods that you stocked away.